 - Avoid cosmetic skin treatments like waxing, dermabrasion, or laser treatments during your care and for at least 6 months after care has ended.
 The chance of scarring may be raised.

 - This drug may cause weak bones and tendon problems in some people.
 The chance of bone problems like broken bones may be raised in people who play certain sports.
-Talk with your doctor.
+Talk with the doctor.

 - If you are a woman of childbearing age, talk with your doctor about chance of pregnancy when taking this drug.
 You will also get a written paper talking about the bad effects if you get pregnant.

 - You must have 2 pregnancy tests that show you are not pregnant before starting this drug.
 You will need a pregnancy test every month in order to get more drugs.
 Talk with your doctor.

 - Use 2 kinds of birth control that you can trust 1 month before care begins, during care, and for at least 1 month after care ends.